spawnmarvel/AlienInvasionGame/README.md

 ## Head:
-Alien Invasion game inspired by the book Python Crash Course: A Hands-On, Project-Based Introduction to Programming by Eric Matthes in Python 3 https://www.amazon.com/Python-Crash-Course-Hands-Project-Based/dp/159327603
+Alien Invasion game inspired by the book Python Crash Course: A Hands-On, Project-Based Introduction to Programming by Eric Matthes in Python 3 https://www.amazon.com/Python-Crash-Course-Hands-Project-Based/dp/159327603 The game will be a bit modified, see ToDo and checked

 ## Links
 pygame.rect: